Renuti/novel_api/README.md

 # Concert Suggestion API

 ##Description
 This program is an API digestible by other programs.
 It pulls from two separate APIs: 1) TasteKid and 2) BandsinTown.
-The API allows a user to enter an artist, receive a list of either the top 3 or the top 1 similar artists based on the information entered, and returns those recommended artists along with the first 10 upcoming concerts they have worldwide.
+The API allows a user to enter an artist, receive a list of either the top 3 or the top 1 similar artists based on the information entered, and returns those recommended artists along with all of the upcoming concerts they have worldwide.

 ### How it's Done